The head of the federal agency that issues wetland permits in Florida is touring the state this month, with a stop in Tampa this week.

 Hobbie said his goal "is to learn from those we serve, about how we can serve them better."

 The corps has been in charge of protecting the nation's wetlands since the passage of what became known as the Clean Water Act in 1972.
 It issues more permits for wetland destruction in Florida than in any other state, and seldom rejects an application.

 A St. Petersburg Times review of corps records found that from 1999 to 2003, the corps approved 12,000 permits for destroying wetlands and denied just one.
 Federal policy since 1990 has called for no net loss of the nation's wetlands.
 A Times analysis of satellite imagery for the state found that Florida lost about 84,000 acres of wetlands to development between 1990 and 2003.

-Although the corps seldom says no, its large volume of permit applications means it can take months or even years to say yes, irritating builders and developers.
+Although the corps seldom says no, its large volume of permit applications means it can take months or even years to say yes, irritating developers.

 IF YOU GO

-The "Meet the Chief" meeting wil begin at 9 a.m.
+The "meet the chief" meeting will begin at 9 a.m.
 Thursday at the Crowne Plaza Hotel at Princess Palm Drive, in the Citibank Center office park off Interstate 75 in Tampa.